Claims

 es = EarlyStopping(patience=15, restore_best_weights=True)model.fit(X_train, y_train, validation_data=(X_val, y_val), epochs=500, callbacks=[es], verbose=0)model.summary()

-At each time step, a simple Recurrent Neural Network (RNN) takes an input vector x_t, incorporate it with the information from the previous hidden state {y}_{t-1} and produces an output vector at each time step y_t.
-The hidden state helps the network remember the context of the previous words, enabling it to make informed predictions about what comes next in the sequence.
+At each time step, a simple Recurrent Neural Network (RNN) takes an input vector x_t, incorporates it with the information from the previous hidden state {y}_{t-1} and produces an output vector at each time step y_t.
+The hidden state helps the network remember the context of the previous inputs and states, enabling it to make informed predictions about what comes next in the sequence.
 In a simple RNN, the output at time (t-1) is the same as the hidden state at time t.

 SimpleRNN (in batches)